petersulyok/smfc/README.md

 	}
 	...

+Important notes:
-If you are planning to spin down your hard disks and put them to standby mode you have to setup the configuration parameter `[HD zone] polling` minimum twice as much as the spin down timer here.
+ 1. If you plan to spin down your hard disks or RAID array (i.e. put them to standby mode) you have to setup the configuration parameter `[HD zone] polling=` minimum twice bigger as the `spindown_time` specified here.
+ 2. In file `/etc/hdparm.conf` you have to specify hard disk names in `/dev/disk/by-id/...` form.

 ### 4. Kernel modules
 We need to load two important Linux kernel modules: